MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-permissions/mobile/enable-mobile-camera-image-permissions.md

 # Enable mobile device camera and image permissions in Teams

+>[!NOTE]
+> Currently, Teams support for camera and images is available only for mobile device capabilities and is available through tab and task module app constructs.

-You can use the  [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), to easily integrate camera and image capabilities within your Microsoft Teams app.
-The SDK provides the tools necessary for your app to access a user’s [device permissions](../../tabs/how-to/native-device-permissions.md?tabs=desktop#device-permissions) and build a richer experience.
+You can use the  [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), to easily integrate camera and image capabilities within your Microsoft Teams mobile app.
+The SDK provides the tools necessary for your app to access a user’s [device permissions](../../../tabs/how-to/native-device-permissions.md?tabs=desktop#device-permissions) and build a richer experience.

 The [selectMedia](/javascript/api/@microsoft/teams-js/media?view=msteams-client-js-latest#selectMedia_MediaInputs___error__SdkError__attachments__Media_______void_&preserve-view=true), [getMedia](/javascript/api/@microsoft/teams-js/_media?view=msteams-client-js-latest#getMedia__error__SdkError__blob__Blob_____void_&preserve-view=true), and [viewImages](/javascript/api/@microsoft/teams-js/media?view=msteams-client-js-latest#viewImages_ImageUri_____error___SdkError_____void_&preserve-view=true) APIs enable you to use native camera/image capabilities as follows: